genbio-workshop/2025/index.md

 <h2 class="blackpar_title">Submission Instructions</h2>
 <p>
 <span style="color:red">
-We are inviting experienced researchers to participate in the review process as program committee members.
+<del>We are inviting experienced researchers to participate in the review process as program committee members.
-If you are interested, please submit your request <a href="https://docs.google.com/forms/d/e/1FAIpQLSc8WQEmqQzKaMXAQ5y-lXKObIE2wQlA41A3rR5NZYOK1CVYXA/viewform?usp=sf_link">here</a>!
+If you are interested, please submit your request <a href="https://docs.google.com/forms/d/e/1FAIpQLSc8WQEmqQzKaMXAQ5y-lXKObIE2wQlA41A3rR5NZYOK1CVYXA/viewform?usp=sf_link">here</a>!</del>
 </span>
 </p>
 <p>